django-bridge/django-bridge/website/docs/start.md

 ## Trying it out

-Have a look at our [demo project](https://demo.django-render.org) to get an idea of how Django Render works.
+Have a look at our [demo project](https://demo.django-render.org) to get an idea of how Django Bridge works.

 You can find the source code to this demo on GitHub: [https://github.com/kaedroho/djangopress](https://github.com/kaedroho/djangopress).
 It’s permissively licensed so you can copy it to get started.

-## Starting new Django Render application
+## Starting new Django Bridge application

 In this section, we will show how to scaffold a new Django/React application on your local machine.